nkhatami40/Final-Project_Go-where-your-heart-goes-/README.md

 5- Using food dataset to analyze different nutritions that are in various types of foods and distinguish which foods are not beneficial for patients with a heart disease.

 6- Using streamlit to show the results of the analysis as a food recommender application.

+Here is the link for the final project presentation in prezi: https://prezi.com/p/e5mg-v9326xq/?present=1